Hes-Siemelink/instacli/instacli-spec/language/Writing Instacli documentation.spec.md

 When reading the example, a reader may be distracted by the **Stock answers** bit.
 That is not what this code example is about.
 It would be great if could hide it in someway.

-You can do so by putting the code that we need but don't want to show in an HTML comment that is marked as **yaml instacli before**
+You can do so by putting the code that we need but don't want to show in an HTML comment starting with `<!-- yaml instacli before`

+### Markdown format

     <!-- yaml instacli before
     Stock answers: